ni/nimi-python/docs/niscope/functions.rst

     :param fetch_relative_to:

         Position to start fetching within one record.
-If not set, use value of NISCOPE_ATTR_FETCH_RELATIVE_TO

     :type fetch_relative_to: :py:data:`niscope.FetchRelativeTo`
-    :param fetch_offet:
+    :param fetch_offset:

         Offset in samples to start fetching data within each record.
-The offset is applied relative to fetch_relative_to.
+The offset is applied relative to NISCOPE_ATTR_FETCH_RELATIVE_TO.
 The offset can be positive or negative.
-If not set, use value of NISCOPE_ATTR_FETCH_OFFSET

-    :type fetch_offet: int
+    :type fetch_offset: int
     :param fetch_record_number:

         Zero-based index of the first record to fetch.
-Use fetch_num_records to set the number of records to fetch.
-If not set, use value of NISCOPE_ATTR_RECORD_NUMBER
+Use NISCOPE_ATTR_NUM_RECORDS to set the number of records to fetch.